 15 Reasons to Become a Neurodiagnostic Tech

-2. Detail-Oriented People Excel in This Job
+2. Detail-Oriented People Excel Here

 3. EEG Technologists Are Great Listeners

-There are many careers in neurology, but each one requires different strengths.
-For EEG techs, close-listening skills are a must.
+There are many neurology careers, with each requiring different strengths.
+For NDTs, close-listening skills are a must.
 While interviewing the patient, you’ll need to record as much information as possible.

-4. You’ll Master Thinking on Your Feet
+4. You’re a Master of Thinking on Your Feet

-6. You’re the Calm in the Storm
+6. You’re Calm in the Middle of a Storm

 7. It’s All About Teamwork and Communication

 Though NDTs usually conduct tests on their own, they need to discuss the results with nurses and doctors.
-EEG technologists have a healthy balance of collaborative and independent work day-to-day.
+These allied health professionals have a healthy balance of collaborative and independent work day-to-day.

-8. Never a Dull Moment
+8. There’s Never a Dull Moment

-9. You’ll Feel Confident on the Job From Day One
+9. Feel Confident from Day One

 10. Find Your Niche

 Another exciting specialization is Intraoperative Neurophysiological Monitoring (IONM).
-In this case, it really is brain surgery (or more specifically, EEG monitoring during surgeries).
+In this case, it really is brain surgery (more specifically, EEG monitoring during surgical procedures).

 11. Growing Neurodiagnostic Technologist Salaries

-The future looks bright too, with the number of jobs expected to grow 19% from 2014-2024, according to the U.S. Bureau of Labor Statistics.
+The future looks bright too, with the number of jobs expected to grow 18% from 2016-2026, according to the U.S. Bureau of Labor Statistics.